Edwin Gorter: Major League Soccer

 As a free agent, Gorter moved to the United States in February 1998, signing for the New England Revolution of Major League Soccer on 23 February 1998.

 Gorter received high praise upon his arrival.
 Revolution GM Brian O'Donovan heralded Gorter's signing as a "significant step towards building a championship-caliber team."
 With his style of play being compared to that of Carlos Valderrama, the Revolution hoped that signing a true playmaker like Gorter would help their "sputtering" offense take shape.

 Gorter's arrival in New England was somewhat unorthodox in fledgling MLS, where, at the time, South American and African players were primarily targeted, partially due to the economic structure of the league, and partially to appeal towards the country's demographics.

 In his first and only full season with the Revolution, Gorter managed to make 28 appearances, finishing tied for 2nd on the team in scoring with seven goals and recording seven assists.
 He made his first start in the first match of the 1998 New England Revolution season, a 2-1 shoot-out loss to D.C.
 United, and made his home debut on 10 May in a 4-3 win against the Tampa Bay Mutiny.
 In his home debut, Gorter also scored his first Revolution goal, assisted by Raúl Díaz Arce.
 Gorter was named the Midnight Riders "Man of the Year" for 1998.

 On 6 October 1998, in an intrasquad training session at Babson College, Gorter used an "offensive racial epithet" directed at his teammate David Nakhid.
 Gorter admitted the offense to MLS commissioner Doug Logan and expressed remorse.
 He was subsequently suspended for the first two matches of the 1999 Major League Soccer season and fined $20,000, which was at the time the highest fine ever meted out by MLS.

 In the 1999 New England Revolution season, Gorter started only four matches, scoring one goal, before he was traded to the Miami Fusion for defender Mario Gori on 22 June 1999.

 Gorter played only one season with the Miami Fusion, making 15 total appearances, scoring three goals and recording one assist en route to helping to the team qualify for the 1999 MLS Cup Playoffs.
 At the end of the 1999 Major League Soccer season season, Gorter announced his retirement.

+International

+Gorter played 5 games for the Netherlands national under-21 football team and 3 for the Olympic team.